-November 7, 2019: Water Gremlin, the lead battery terminal manufacturer, told BESB on November 7 its terminal casting operations are now back in full production after the Minnesota Department of Labor and Industry issued a 72-hour shut down on October 28.
+November 7, 2019: Water Gremlin, the lead battery terminal manufacturer, told Batteries International on November 7 its terminal casting operations are now back in full production after the Minnesota Department of Labor and Industry issued a 72-hour shut down on October 28.

-In August, the Minnesota Pollution Control Agency ordered Water Gremlin to suspend its solvent-based coating operations due to concerns about solvent vapours detected below the building.
+In August, the Minnesota Pollution Control Agency (MPCA) ordered it to suspend its solvent-based coating operations due to concerns about solvent vapors detected below the building.
 They also cited concerns that those vapors may migrate to neighboring homes.
-The company pushed back on those claims and it was already making improvements and installing a vapour mitigation system that was days from completion.
+The company pushed back on those claims and it was already making improvements to at minimize further vapors from penetrating the floor.

-Kurt Gifford, VP of sales at Water Gremlin, said the company is frustrated with the actions taken against them.
+Kurt Gifford, vice president of sales at Water Gremlin, said the company has been quite frustrated with the actions taken against them.
 “The large number of factors that were intentionally withheld from the public makes it very difficult to defend yourself.”

-Despite the fact that the company had found the issue on its own and self-reported it to the MPCA in July 2018, yet in January 2019 the agency claimed it had discovered the problem.
+Despite the fact that the company had found the issue on its own and self-reported it to the MPCA in July 2018, the agency claimed it discovered the problem in January 2019.